-- On not use words or numbers that can be easily looked up, such as dictionary words, your birthday, and your name as your password. - It would be desirable for the password to contain a mixture of uppercase and lowercase alphanumeric characters and usable symbols. - O Never disclose your passwords to anyone. - Store your passwords in a place that cannot be accessed by other persons.
-Of course, do not share your password with others. - O Do not use the same password for multiple sites.
+○ Do not use words or numbers that can be easily looked up, such as dictionary words, your birthday, and your name as your password.

+It would be desirable for the password to contain a mixture of at least 8 characters, with a recommendation of 12 or more characters, including uppercase and lowercase alphanumeric characters and symbols.

+- Never disclose your passwords to anyone.
+Store your passwords in a place that cannot be accessed by other persons.
+Of course, do not share your password with others. - Do not use the same password for multiple sites.
 Setting up a different password from service to service prevents widespread damage if one of your passwords becomes known.
-If you need passwords for many different online services, you can use a password management software.
+Do not use the same password for multiple sites. - Be aware of the importance of protecting personal information.
+Inappropriate handling of personal information can cause significant harm or negatively impact many individuals.
+It is essential that everyone recognizes the importance of protecting personal information and takes responsibility for doing so in their daily activities.